Military medals and what they mean

 Medal of Honor

 The Medal of Honor is the highest and most coveted military decoration the U.S. government can bestow on a member of the Armed Forces.
 Presented by the president in the name of Congress, there are three distinct variations: one for the Air Force, one for the Army, and one for the Coast Guard, Marine Corps, and Navy.
-According to the Defense Department, the Medal of Honor "is conferred only upon members of the United States Armed Forces who distinguish themselves through conspicuous gallantry and intrepidity at the risk of life above and beyond the call of duty."
+According to the U.S. Department of Defense, the Medal of Honor "is conferred only upon members of the United States Armed Forces who distinguish themselves through conspicuous gallantry and intrepidity at the risk of life above and beyond the call of duty."

 Distinguished Service Cross